clem/afsy-rabbitmq-tutorial/doc/tutorial.md

 ### One last thing : the queue

 We already saw it, RabbitMQ has a [web interface](http://localhost:15672/) and we can manage queues there.
-That's what we'll do now, creating the queue related to our consumer.
+That's what we will do now, creating the queue related to our consumer.
 Otherwise, without queue, it won't work.

 Let's go to this web interface and click on the [Queues](http://localhost:15672/#/queues) tab.
 Then, add a new queue :